microsoft/nni/docs/en_US/reference/experiment_config.rst

 1. This document list field names as separated words.
    They should be spelled in ``snake_case`` for Python library ``nni.experiment``, and are normally spelled in ``camelCase`` for YAML files.

-2. In this document type of fields are expressed in `Python type hint <https://docs.python.org/3/library/typing.html>`__ format.
+2. In this document type of fields are formatted as `Python type hint <https://docs.python.org/3.10/library/typing.html>`__.
    Therefore JSON objects are called `dict` and arrays are called `list`.

-.. _Path:
-.. _directory:
+.. _path:

 3. Some fields take a path to file or directory.
-   Unless otherwise noted, both absolute path and relative path are supported, and ``~`` can be used for home directory.
+   Unless otherwise noted, both absolute path and relative path are supported, and ``~`` will be expanded to home directory.

    - When written in YAML file, relative paths are relative to the directory containing that file.
    - When assigned in Python code, relative paths are relative to current working directory.